liliiakryvelova/domain_suggestion/README.md

   - Improving the LLM judge with ensemble or human-in-the-loop validation
   - Adding more granular failure categories

-## API Development (Optional)
+## 5. API Development & Usage

+### Overview
-- The current project does not expose an API, but the codebase can be easily extended with a FastAPI or Flask endpoint for real-time domain evaluation.
+- The project exposes a FastAPI server wrapping the fine-tuned GPT-2 model for domain suggestion.

-## API Usage Examples
+- The API also integrates OpenAI moderation and an LLM judge (GPT-3.5-turbo) for domain evaluation.

 ### Generate Domains (Safe Request)